 If dismissal is contemplated then alternatives should be considered such as alternative employment, early retirement, or whether cover is available under any permanent health insurance scheme.
 These options may not be appropriate where dismissal is on grounds of misconduct.

 Further advice on this topic can be obtained from organisations such as Acas.
-For specific employment law advice to include on the Government’s consultation proposals to reduce ill health related job loss, please contact Joanne Kavanagh, Head of Employment: [email protected] or via your usual adviser in the employment team.
+For specific employment law advice to include on the Government’s consultation proposals to reduce ill health related job loss, please contact your usual Morrisons adviser or Emma McLoughlin, Senior Associate Solicitor by email on [email protected]

 Other articles for World Mental Health Day 2019